Updates from September 2019:

 This first financial result post was made for my first month of selling online full time – way back in October 2013!
-That’s over 5 years ago.
+That’s almost 6 years ago now.

-These results posts will take you from my first month full time all the way up to June 2015, a month that saw my account briefly suspended and a record amount of profit for my business outside Q4 – $23,904.41!
+These results posts will take you from my first month full time (making $2200 profit) all the way up to June 2015, a month that saw my account briefly suspended and a record amount of profit for my business outside Q4 – $23,904.41!

 As a part of this blog I am going to be sharing the financial results on a monthly basis to provide transparency into exactly how much I am making through the online selling operations.
 The goal is that over a few months’ time to show that it is possible to completely replace the salary from a “normal” job.